 - Embrace automation.
 There are loads of books on productivity and how to pack a lot of activities in one day.
 But productivity shouldn’t be only about getting more things done in less time.
 In business, we also need to make sure that we do the right things at the right time.
 When looking for a new automation tool, find the one that solves a problem that your business has.
 Does it free up your time for growth?
 Does it help you refine the processes that have been inefficient for a while?
 According to Zapier, automation helps 88% of small businesses to compete with larger organizations.
 But only if it’s not automation for the sake of automating.

 - Put data security first.
 If you are a small business, you probably don’t have lots of data that is very complex and needs to be visualized with data modeling tools.
 But as a business, you still operate with sensitive data, even if not to the same extent as large enterprises.
 For example, in 2020, 28% of data breaches involved a small business.
 That’s almost one-third of all cases.
-In 2022, small businesses will focus not only on their security measures but also on improving data exchange with third parties.
+In 2023, small businesses will focus on improving their security measures and also data exchange with third parties.

-Trend #3: Small businesses will look for ways to generate more high-quality leads
+Trend #3: Businesses will look for ways to generate more high-quality leads

 Thanks to social media and technology advancements, it’s become much easier to generate leads.
 And this can be a problem.